 - Remember to sit beside the child and on the side of their preferred hand ex: left or right handed

 Q: Are families welcome to observe the DPS screening?

 A: Although it is not encouraged, families can observe unless the child is distracted by their family’s presence.

-Q: If a parent refuses to sign DPS/C.A.R.E./Speech and Language permission form, what do we do?
+Q: If a parent/guardian refuses to sign DPS/C.A.R.E./Speech and Language consent form, what do we do?

 Q: If a child scores 6 or under, do we need to put in a referral or rescreen in two weeks?